During 60s, makeup wasn’t just something you wore—it was a bold declaration of who you were.

 Twiggy Makeup

-Twiggy, the face of the swinging '60s and the embodiment of mod fashion!
-In fact, it was a visual manifesto, challenging norms and ushering in a new era of beauty that celebrated individuality and audacity.
+As the symbol of the swinging '60s, Twiggy defined mod fashion.
+Her look was a bold statement, defying conventions and ushering in a new era of beauty that championed individuality and daring style.